OEUG99/Knowledge-Garden/pages/Graph___Style Guide.md

 # Pages
-	- Page name should avoid abrivation, i.e. `math`
+	- Page name should avoid abbreviation, i.e. `math` should be `mathematics.` This helps with avoiding name conflicts.
+	- All pages should implement the `tags::`
 - # Namespaces
   collapsed:: true
 	- In general, namespaces can and should typically be avoided due to them making linking less readable.
 In most cases, tags inside a page are often sufficient enough to model the relationships between ideas.
 However, there are a few use-cases when namespaces can serve to be useful.